 If you do already have meetings booked in the diary, allow for some planning time to ensure the meeting is a productive use of your time.

 4. Work on one task at a time.
 Do not start your next task until you have fully finished processing your current one.
 If you suddenly remember something you have to do, write it down and return to the task at hand.
 Task switching is a recipe for overwhelm.

 These tips are not just helpful when returning to work after annual leave; they are things we can all bear in mind to help boost our productivity year-round.

-Tara provides project and network management to Primary Care Networks and coaching support to clinical leads and has worked with 11 Training Hubs and has now worked with 18 Primary Care Networks to date.
+Tara provides project and network management to Primary Care Networks and coaching support to clinical leads and has worked with 11 Training Hubs and has now worked with over 80 Primary Care Networks to date.

 For more insights and some free templates, please subscribe to our newsletter.